Hotel Front Desk

 That sounds like a sold out night which is great!
 Just inform everyone that calls or tries to book online that you are sold out, and make sure that whomever keeps track of your online booking engines shuts off any access to rooms, so you don't get overbooked.
 If for some reason someone shows with an accidental overbooked reservation, you'll have wanted to have already called all your neighboring hotels to find out if they have any rooms available in case you have to "walk" or relocate a guest to a neighboring and comparable hotel for the night until you have a room available for them again.

-Are you required to report it if you find something suspicious or illegal on a client computer?I woulid read your employee handbook very carefully to see if there's a rule against this.
+Is it uncomfortable having to help the elderly go to the bathroom and how did you get used to it?I woulid read your employee handbook very carefully to see if there's a rule against this.
 If there isn't, then you're fine, if there is, then do that second job at your own risk.

 All you would be entitled to if the hotel's opening is delayed, is that they refund you anything you may have prepaid.
 The fact is, opening or re-opening a hotel is a complicated, frustrating process that has many moving parts, and more often than not, the projected opening date will be pushed back.
 Often it's due to securing permits, weather, construction delays or loss of funding, most of which are unexpected and if the hotel could do anything about it, they would.
 But unfortunately, you're not going to receive some type of monetary compensation beyond what you may have paid in advance.